// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 Most expensive calorie tracker?

-Noom at $209/yr is the most expensive calorie-tracker-adjacent product.
-It's more of a coaching program than a tracker — at that price, you're paying for the program, not the logging.
+[Noom](https://www.noom.com) at $209/yr is the most expensive calorie-tracker-adjacent product.
+It's a coaching program, not a tracker.

 Hidden costs in any tracker?

-Most are upfront.
-Watch for monthly auto-renewals that add up — annual prepayment is almost always cheaper.
-Some apps (Carb Manager) have add-on subscriptions for specific features (custom meal plans).
+Watch for monthly auto-renewals — annual prepayment is almost always cheaper.
+Some apps (Carb Manager) have add-on subscriptions for specific features.
+PlateLens has none: free tier is permanent, Premium has one flat $59.99/yr price.

 References